dianafeld/rbtm/README.md

 COMMIT
 ```

-Allow access to 5080 port from docker container:
+Allow access to 5080, 5006 port from docker container:

 ```
-sudo ufw allow in on docker0 to any port 5080
+sudo ufw allow in on docker0 to any port 5080 sudo ufw allow in on docker0 to any port 5006
 ```